coldshrine/medica-template-10-html/README.md

-Static Website Hosting for a Medical Insurance Company on an AWS S3 Bucket
+Static Website for a Medical Insurance Company on an AWS S3 Bucket